SUJEET-SHARMA01/Simple-Calculator/README.md

-this is simple calculator using inly html and css
+this is simple calculator using only html and css